BartoszCichecki/LenovoLegionToolkit/README.md

 #### Can I customize hotkeys?

 You can customize Fn+F9 hotkey in LLT settings.
 Other hotkeys can't be customized.

+#### What if I overclocked my GPU too much?

+If you end up in a situation where your GPU is not stable and you can't boot into Windows, there are two things you can do:

+1. Go into BIOS and try to find and option similar to "Enabled GPU Overclocking" and disable it, start Windows, and toggle the BIOS option again to Enabled.
+2. Start Windows in Safe Mode, and delete `gpu_oc.json` file under LLT settings, which are located in `"%LOCALAPPDATA%\LenovoLegionToolkit`.

 ## How to collect logs?